ShaivaMuthaiyah/MachineLearning/Bioinformatics/UC SanDiego Bioinformatics Specialization/Finding Hidden Messages in DNA (Bioinformatics I)/Week 5/tuber_hypoxia.md

 ## Analysis
 ### Upstream 250 bp regions:
 The dataset "upstream250.txt" underwent analysis with a minimum and maximum motif length set at 20, facilitating the visualization of motif occurrences within each sequence contained in the file.
 The graphical representation below illustrates the motif derived from the analysis.
+A consensus sequence comprises a string of nucleotide or protein characters, augmented by "degenerate characters" that indicate a subset of potential characters.
+These degenerate characters function as "wild cards," with 'N', for instance, representing any character in the sequence.

 ![AGGGSCGWARGTCCYCAABB](AGGGSCGWARGTCCYCAABB.png "Consensus motif from upstream250 with motif of length 20")